AstardGrimoire/MinecraftPeacefulProgression/README.md

 - New villager trades: Cleric sells spider eyes.
 Farmers buy flax, leatherworkers buy bat wings.
 Wandering traders sell mob heads and trial keys.
 - Panda sneeze dropping slime probability increased from 1/700 to 1/3.
 Can use a brush on a panda to make it sneeze.
 - Stripping pale oak logs now drops resin.
+- Mod heads can be found in dungeon and effigy altar dungeon chests
+- Added prismarine and tridents to ocean ruin lootpool.
+Added cartographer villager trade to help find them.
+- Ender dragon now despawns in peaceful.
+Use gamerule `enableEnderDragonFightPeaceful`  to bring her back.

 ### Compatibility